code08-ind/Mediafy/README.md

 ## Preview

-Web Application Can Be Viewed By Going To The Link: [!
-Web Application Link](https://mediafy-app.netlify.app/)
+Web Application Can Be Viewed By Going To The Link: [Web Application Link](https://mediafy-app.netlify.app/)